WTKA: Top 40 Hits

 In the 1960s, WPAG was one of several stations in the Ann Arbor market featuring Top 40 musical fare.
 One of its most popular personalities was Dave Pringle, who later became a fixture on Detroit radio as "Dave Prince."
 (He adopted that name after Billboard Magazine mistakenly referred to him as such in one issue, and Pringle decided he liked "Prince" better.)
 The station is also notable for being possibly the first to play Bob Seger, who grew up in Michigan.
 In 1961, Seger convinced the station to play a demo of "The Lonely One," a song he had recorded with his group at the time, the Decibels.

 By 1970, WPAG had transitioned to a full service format featuring MOR/adult contemporary music.
-It was a affiliate of the ABC Information Network.
+It was an affiliate of the ABC Information Network.
 The station remained successful until the late 1970s, when a recession led to declining business and forced the laying off of several employees.
 An early 1980s change to an adult standards format garnered the station increased audience, but from advertiser-unfriendly older demographics.
 After a return to the station's longtime AC format proved unsuccessful, WPAG made a switch to country music after Christmas of 1985.
 The new "1050 Country", consulted by Ed Buchanan of Grand Rapids' successful WCUZ, was intended as a cosmopolitan variant of the country format for Ann Arbor and mixed in compatible soft rock titles by artists such as Bob Seger and Crosby, Stills and Nash, alongside current and classic country hits.